 - manage funding applications and awards

 - undertake portfolio analysis and support the evaluation of our strategy and policy to investigate the effectiveness of our programmes (this may include evaluations of equality, diversity and inclusion)

-- undertake collection, monitoring and evaluation of research outcomes
+- undertake research outcomes collection, monitoring and evaluation

 - ensure our terms and conditions of funding are met, including audit and assurance processes, research integrity (including research misconduct allegations and investigations) and fraud prevention and detection

 - operate our complaints policy (research conduct)

 - manage access to research services, data and facilities

 - support your participation at UKRI meetings and workshops (this may include information on dietary or accessibility requirements)